gilha/mock-bank-data-analysis/README.md

 | cash_spending        | DECIMAL(20,3) | Total cash spending by the customer on the given date        |
 | loan_size            | DECIMAL(20,3) | Size of the loan taken by the customer                       |

----

-#### I welcome any feedback or suggestions you may have, and I'm happy to make any necessary adjustments to ensure the project meets your vision and goals; feel free to contact me with any questions, concerns, or ideas you may have.

-I enjoyed this task immensely, and I'm excited about the opportunity to bring my passion and skills to Insait.
-Thank you for considering my application, and I look forward to discussing my qualifications in more detail.

-   Gil;